 Instead God turned the lights on and I faced the truth.
 I left my husband.
 I moved in with my parents and tried to move on with my life.
 But after my son’s birth, the pain was unbearable and I started drinking again.
 I didn’t want my son to have a mother who continually drank.

 Then I found out about Adult and Teen Challenge and entered their 13-month program.
 They let my son live with me during that year and that made a big difference in my recovery and return to emotional health.

 During my time at Teen Challenge God opened my eyes, softened my heart to forgive, and gave me back my life.
 I know and believe that both my son and I deserve a life free from abuse, a life God has planned for us.

 Unfortunately, I did not have the privilege of growing up in church or even knowing God, for that matter.
 Between the ages of 17 and 22 my life spiraled out of control.
 Due to drugs, alcohol, and rebellion, I lost everything.

 Even though I tried everything the world had to offer, I still couldn’t seem to fill the void in my life.
 My life was no longer fun and exciting.
 The feeling of depression took hold of my life and I began to cut myself and play with death.

-When all hope was lost, my family stepped in and brought me to Teen Challenge.
+When all hope was lost, my family stepped in and brought me to Adult and Teen Challenge.